Devnadish/CV_next/posts/armarkting.md

 ---
-title: "Marketing Your Web App"
+title: 'Marketing Your Web App'
-subtitle: "Seamlessly Running and Marketing Your Web App"
+subtitle: 'Seamlessly Running and Marketing Your Web App'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 ## Seamlessly Running and Marketing Your Web App